Marc Collins-Rector: Early life

 Collins-Rector was born Mark John Rector.
 He changed his name to Marc Collins-Rector in 1998.

+Business career

 In the early 1980s, Rector founded Telequest, a Florida-based telecommunications company.
 In 1984, he founded World TravelNet, a company which electronically coordinated cruises and tours; its affiliate, World ComNet, was floated on the Vancouver Stock Exchange in 1987.
 Its valuation briefly peaked at $100 million before increasing competition led to bankruptcy.
-Rector later founded an early ISP; Concentric Network, in 1991 along with partner Chad Shackley.
+Rector and business partner Chad Shackley founded Concentric Network, an early ISP, in 1991.

 DEN founding

 Rector and Shackley sold Concentric in 1995 and, using money raised from the sale, as well as close to $100 million of investor and venture capital, formed an early Internet video media content delivery company, Digital Entertainment Network.
 Collins-Rector was the co-founder and chairman of DEN, which exhausted its funding following a failed IPO bid and collapsed amidst allegations of Collins-Rector having sexually abused boys, coercing them with drugs and guns.